-This dish was a mainstay growing up in my Queens, NY home.
-At least one a week my grandmother, who lived with us, would make this dish, one of the easiest, tastiest, and most nutritious of dinners.
+This dish was a mainstay in my Queens, NY home.
+At least once a week my grandmother, who lived with us, would make this dish, usually on a Wednesday night with favoreite aunt and uncle for dinner.
+Tastiest, healthiest, and most nutritious of dinners, this meal is now a twice monthly fixture in my home.
 Along with a side salad, you have a host of nutrients to serve your body well.

 - 8 oz can tomato sauce